Tevin Campbell: Career

 Medina consulted Quincy Jones to work with Campbell.
 In 1989, he made his debut on Jones' single "Tomorrow (A Better You, Better Me)" which reached number one on the Billboard Hot R&B/Hip Hop Singles chart in June 1990.
-This was a vocal version of a 1976 instrumental by The Brothers Johnson.
-It was the lead single from Jones' critically acclaimed ensemble LP Back on the Block which won the Grammy Award for Album of the Year in 1991.
+"Tomorrow" was a vocal version of a 1976 instrumental by The Brothers Johnson and was the lead single from Jones' ensemble album Back on the Block, which won the Grammy Award for Album of the Year in 1991.
 After working with Jones and writers and producers including Siedah Garrett, Campbell worked with producers Narada Michael Walden, Al B. Sure, Babyface, and others to record additional music.
 Campbell's first solo hit was "Round and Round", which charted at number 3 on the R&B chart in November 1990 and 12 on the Billboard Hot 100 in April 1991.
 "Round and Round" was produced by Prince and was featured in Prince's film Graffiti Bridge.
 After his appearance in the 1990 film Graffiti Bridge, Campbell made a guest appearance the following year on The Fresh Prince of Bel-Air, playing fictional teen idol, "Little T", a celebrity crush and date of Ashley's in the first-season episode, "Just Infatuation".
 He was also referenced in two later episodes.
 Will threatened to destroy Ashley's Tevin Campbell posters after she used Will's autographed Willie Mays baseball, cleaning off Mays' signature, for batting practice and schemed to use Tevin as part of a publicity stunt to promote Ashley's music career.
 The song, "Round and Round" earned Campbell a Grammy Award nomination at the 33rd Grammy Awards for Best Male R&B Vocal Performance but lost to Luther Vandross for "Here and Now".